ewowi/StarDocs/docs/StarLeds/Testing.md

 ## Testing StarLeds

-See [StarBase](/StarDocs/StarBase/Testing) for test procedure and StarBase test scenarios (follow them first if not done)
+See [StarBase](/StarDocs/StarBase/Testing) for test procedure and StarBase test scenarios

+Follow getting started first if not done yet

 ## StarLeds test scenarios